 - Check the price per weight or capacity.
 Price labels on shelves tell you how much you’re paying per gram, kilogram or litre.
 Choose the item with the lowest overall price to get the best bang for your buck.

 - Shop around.
 If you’re a regular at the boutique health food store, now might be the time to try out a lower-budget supermarket.
 You might be surprised at the huge price variants across stores.

 - Go old school and look at the catalogue.
 Most grocery stores release a print or digital catalogue, showcasing their sales.
 Keep an eye out for a bargain.
 Some larger chains even have email subscription services to keep you up to date with their latest offerings.

 - Cook cheap.
 If you’re trying to stick to a budget, rib-eye steak might not be on the menu.
 Do some research into recipes which use cheaper ingredients.
 Chances are, your parents or grandparents will have the recipes for a few old family favourites which they used when times were tough.
 Recipes which use things like grains, root vegetables and cheaper cuts of meat are usually budget-friendly.

 No matter your financial situation, your health should be a priority.
 So, this is one area to be careful in when cutting costs.
-You shouldn’t be paying your gym membership right now according to the ACCC, so you should already be saving.
-When things get back to normal, Employment Hero users can access discounted gym members through Fitness First and Good Life.
-If you’re out of contract, consider making the swap.
-Did you know you can also save on health insurance from the likes of Bupa and Australian Unity?
-There are other creative solutions to consider.
-Can you make a swap, for the sake of your budget?
+FYI Employment Hero users can access discounts on health insurance from the likes of Bupa and Australian Unity, but there are other creative solutions to consider:

 - Usually head to spin class?
 Swap it out for a real-life bike and hit the road.